Reezonate/EasyOffset/README.md

 - Go to `Settings` > `Mod Settings` > `Easy Offset`
 - Use `Z Offset` slider to change the `Pivot Point` position (0 - top of the hilt, 17 - bottom of the hilt)
 - Press the `Import from SaberTailor` button
-- Make sure to disable SaberTailor mod
+- Make sure to disable SaberTailor mod to avoid interference

 # How to use
 Before trying to find your best config, spend some time in different modes and experiment with the tools at your disposal